RebekkaGoerge/Makehuman_Mesh_transformation/README.md

 <a name="runTheCode"></a>

 ## Run the code

-1. After following the steps from getting start, you can open the file  [vs01_STL2MakeHuman.py](https://github.com/RebekkaGoerge/Makehuman_Mesh_transformation/blob/main/vsMeshTransformation/vs01_STL2MakeHuman.py)
+1. After following the steps from <a name="gettingStart">getting start</a>, you can open the file  [vs01_STL2MakeHuman.py](https://github.com/RebekkaGoerge/Makehuman_Mesh_transformation/blob/main/vsMeshTransformation/vs01_STL2MakeHuman.py)
-2. Adapt the paramters *projectPath*, *modelName*, *vsWeight* and *decimateValue* according to your model and project
+2. Adapt the paramters *projectPath*, *modelName*, *vsWeight*, *exportStl*, *doCompression*, *decimateValue* and *doTransform* according to your model and project (all parameters are explained in detail in <a name="scripts">scripts</a>)
-3. Adapt the transformation part to your model, it needs to have the same size and rotation like the human base mesh and the middle of the mesh needs to be centered at (0,0,0), you can either change the transformation part in the code or adapt your mesh in blender to the human base mesh and afterwards skip the transformation part in the code
+3. Adapt the transformation part to your model, it needs to have the same size and rotation like the human base mesh and the middle of the mesh needs to be centered at (0,0,0), you can either change the transformation part in the code or adapt your mesh in blender to the human base mesh and afterwards skip the transformation part in the code (set *doTransform* to 0)
 4. Save the file
 5. If you have run the code before with the same model name, clean the clothes, proxymesh and export folder
 6. Run the code from the console as administrator with the following command: **blender --background --python vs01_STL2MakeHuman.py**
 7. The code needs some minutes to run, afterwards you can find the created proxy from your mesh in the proxymesh folder
 8. if the parameter *export stl* is set to true, you can also find the modified stl file (according to the parameters you set in the beginning) in the export folder
-<a name="scripts"></a>

 ## How does it work: